 Chimney stacks

 Repair category 1

-Notes This was generally noted to be in fair order consistent with age.
+Notes These were generally noted to be in fair order consistent with age.

+Minor moss growth was noted.

-Roofing including roof space Repair category 1 Notes From ground level, the roof coverings were seen to be in a condition consistent with age and tiles were generally intact.
+Roofing including roof space

+Repair category 1

+Notes From ground level, the roof coverings were seen to be in a condition consistent with age and tiles were generally intact.
 Roofs are prone to water penetration during adverse weather but it is not always possible for surveyors to identify this likelihood in good or dry weather.
 All roofs should be inspected and repaired by reputable tradesmen on an annual basis and especially after storms.
-Flat roof coverings have a limited lifespan and can fail without warning.
-They generally require a higher than average level of maintenance.
-On-going maintenance and repairs should be anticipated.